-STATESVILLE, N.C. - A man has been arrested after an investigation by multiple law enforcement agencies into four shootings in Statesville during the past week, officials with the Statesville police said Saturday.
+STATESVILLE, N.C. — Two men have been arrested after an investigation by multiple law enforcement agencies into four shootings in Statesville during the past week, officials with the Statesville police said on Jan.
+13.

-Statesville Police Chief Joe Barone said that since Tuesday, his department has been working together with the Iredell County Sheriff’s Office, the Davie County Sheriff’s Office, the North Carolina State Bureau of Investigation and the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives to investigate the string of crimes.
+Statesville Police Chief Joe Barone said that since in January his department has been working together with the Iredell County Sheriff’s Office, the Davie County Sheriff’s Office, the North Carolina State Bureau of Investigation and the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives to investigate the string of crimes.

-Authorities said the multi-agency partnership led to the arrest of Enrico Dewoine Heggins by Davie County deputies Friday, which Barone said was “extremely significant” to the investigation of the Statesville shootings.
+Authorities said the multi-agency partnership led to the arrest of Enrico Dewoine Heggins by Davie County deputies in January, which Barone said was “extremely significant” to the investigation of the Statesville shootings.